Skip to content

 Plain-English Definitions for Preppers, Off-Gridders, and First-Time Users

-This guide gives you clear, simple definitions for the most common radio terms, so you can actually understand what you're hearing and start using your gear confidently.
+This guide from our team at Ready Radio gives you clear, simple definitions for the most common radio terms, so you can actually understand what you're hearing and start using your gear confidently.

 Essential Radio Terms (In Plain English)